The circular law for random band matrices with arbitrary doubly stochastic variance profiles: Introduction

-The method we take to bound the Green function of \eqref{dilationmatrix} up to $\Im\eta\gg (b_n)^{-1/5}$ is to use a general machinery developed in \cite{bandeira2023matrix} that yields quantitative convergence estimates of the resolvent to its free probability limit for some mesoscopic $\Im\eta$.
+To handle an arbitrary variance profile, our method to bound the Green function of \eqref{dilationmatrix} up to $\Im\eta\gg (b_n)^{-1/5}$ is to use a general machinery developed in \cite{bandeira2023matrix} that yields quantitative convergence estimates of the resolvent to its free probability limit for some mesoscopic $\Im\eta$.
 For the non-Gaussian case we use instead the machinery in \cite{brailovskaya2022universality}.
-The key point here is that \cite{bandeira2023matrix} already yields convergence of Green function at some mesoscopic $\Im\eta$ without using stability of the Dyson equation, but does not allow to bootstrap the convergence to the optimal scale; whereas the local law approach \cite{MR3770875} first establishes convergence for $\Im\eta\sim 1$ and then bootstraps to the optimal scale using stability of the Dyson equation (which is not avaliable here).
-It is very interesting to investigate whether $(b_n)^{-1/5}$ can be improved, and whether $\eta\gg (b_n)^{-1}$ is reachable via some recursive applications of this procedure.

-Another benefit of applying the free probability approach in \cite{bandeira2023matrix}, \cite{brailovskaya2022universality} is that we can prove circular law for a general inhomogeneous model (Definition \ref{generalmodel}) with doubly stochastic variance profile, whereas previous works \cite{jain2021circular} \cite{tikhomirov2023pseudospectrum}consider matrices that have a certain block structure on the diagonal.
-This is the content of Theorem \ref{circulargeneral} where we combine Theorem \ref{tikhoroveheorem} with new quantitative convergence rates of empirical measure proved in Theorem \ref{theorem5.11}.
+The key point here is that \cite{bandeira2023matrix} already yields convergence of Green function at some mesoscopic $\Im\eta$ via concentration inequalities, without using stability of the matrix Dyson equation.
+This is very helpful because the stability of matrix Dyson equation is not guaranteed for an arbitrary variance profile.
+Another benefit of applying the free probability approach in \cite{bandeira2023matrix}, \cite{brailovskaya2022universality} is that it applies immediately to any general model (Definition \ref{generalmodel}) with doubly stochastic variance profile, whereas \cite{jain2021circular} only considers matrices that have a certain block structure on the diagonal.

-Finally, we mention that in the localized regime $b_n\ll n^\frac{1}{2}$ convergence to a limiting density can still possibly be proven: there is one early work \cite{MR2191234} which considers non-Hermitian tridiagonal matrices (the only work known so far in the regime $b_n\ll n^\frac{1}{2}$).
-The work essentially assumes that the off-diagonal entries have a bounded density, which enables to show convergence of the logarithm potential.
-The limiting density in this case is however quite complicated \cite{MR2207197} and far from the circular law.
-In general, we believe that vastly different techniques are needed in the regime $b_n\ll n^\frac{1}{2}$.
+Although the threshold of this paper was recently surpassed by \cite{han2025circular1} and \cite{han2025circular2} for specific models, its applicability to any doubly stochastic variance profile remains attractive and unique.
+Moreover, the idea highlighted in this paper, that improved rigidity estimates strengthen the circular law limit, is also one of the prevailing themes in \cite{han2025circular1} and \cite{han2025circular2}: indeed, both works still use the proof idea of this paper (via free probability) in certain intermediate steps, and the reason why these papers have sharper thresholds is that they combine many new ideas and techniques into the proof.